ariane-sessego/APC_Introduction_to_Github_with_RStudio/README.md

 # APC_Introduction_to_Github_with_RStudio
-This repository is dedicated to an introduction of the use of Git and Github in RStudio, part of the APC Workshop "Exploring and Analyzing Satellite and Gridded Data on Climate and Population with R and Git Code Tracking".
+This repository is dedicated to an introduction of the use of Git and Github in RStudio, part of the APC Workshop "Exploring and Analyzing Satellite and Gridded Data on Climate and Population with R and Git Code Tracking", organised by Arlette Simo Fotso (Professor at INED) and Ariane Sessego (PhD student at INED and EHESS)

 You will find:
 1. The presentation